 |Mayaguez Zoo||Zoo||1.0 mi.
 North-Northeast of Downtown Mayaguez||Puerto Rico|

-Another fun idea is to go see some of the more popular naturally occurring land formations.
-Fully natural attractions like these in Mayagüez are listed right below.
+Another fun idea is to visit some of the more interesting area land formations.
+Fully natural attractions like these in Mayagüez can be seen below.

 |Bay||1.9 mi.
 West of Downtown Mayaguez|